DanielsWebDevelopment/Image-Gallery-Website/README.md

 also allowing users to be able to upload images and search for photos.

 # Some of the Features include, but not limited too,
-implementing bootstrap and allowing for users to search for an image.
+allowing users to search for an image, while also being able to upload there photography

 # Future Updates:
 implentment a section so users can upload there own photography photos